Barristers

 Alison Berridge

 Alison is a competition and public law specialist.
 She is a highly experienced practitioner, having qualified as a solicitor in 1999 and been called to the bar in 2011.
-She represents clients across all areas of competition law, including in appeals and private disputes, follow-on damages claims, mergers, antitrust, procedural infringements, director disqualifications and sectoral regulation.
-She regularly advises regulators and government, including the CMA, FCA and BEIS, so has insight into both sides of the enforcement landscape.
-Alison also practises in consumer law, information law (writing regularly in the Freedom of Information Journal) and human rights law.
+She represents clients across all areas of competition law, including in appeals and private disputes, follow-on damages claims and collective actions.
+Alison also practises in public law, consumer law, information law and human rights law.
 She has a busy advocacy practice across a variety of courts and tribunals.
-She is co-author (with Alistair Lindsay) of The EU Merger Regulation: Substantive Issues (Sweet & Maxwell, 5th edition, 2017), a leading textbook on merger control issues, described in a recent review as “an indispensable authority”.
+She is co-author (with Alistair Lindsay) of The EU Merger Regulation: Substantive Issues (Sweet & Maxwell, 5th edition, 2017), a leading textbook on merger control issues, described as “an indispensable authority”.

 Andrew Macnab